-If you can delete or disable the application software and continue to use your computer, it is unlikely to be system software, even if it comes preinstalled on your device.
+If you can delete or disable the application software and continue using your computer, it is unlikely to be system software, even if it is preinstalled on your device.

 Applications are designed to meet the needs of specific users, whereas system software manages the system’s resources, including memory and process management, security, and so on.